 Michael A. Lapuente, DO

-It’s the same thing almost every single night.
-You brush your teeth, finish your nightly routine, climb into bed, and immediately feel congested and sneezy.
-Here are a few reasons why your allergy symptoms get worse at night:
+t’s the same thing almost every single night.
+You brush your teeth, finish your nightly routine, climb into bed, and suddenly your allergies kick into high gear.
+The congestion, sneezing, and discomfort seem worse than they were all day – and you’re not imagining it.

 Jump Ahead